I’ve been reading (and loving) self-help books for years!

 Just as an example – next on my list is The Magic of Thinking Big by David Schwartz, which was recommended by Tim Ferriss.

-I also get book recommendations from the Smart Twenties Community Facebook group (which is where I found out about You Are A Badass by Jen Sincero and that book literally changed my life).
-If you’re not already a part of the community, just click here to join!
+I also get book recommendations from the Perfectionists Getting Shit Done Community (which is where I found out about You Are A Badass by Jen Sincero and that book literally changed my life).
+If you’re not already a part of my group coaching program, Perfectionists Getting Shit Done, just click here to join!

 So I pay closest attention to the people and places I’ve talked about above.
 And this makes me feel less overwhelmed, which definitely helps me read more!